 Does a High Setting Make a Diamond Look Bigger?

 As we established above, yes, a high setting can make a diamond look bigger.
 This is especially true if you pair a high setting with a thin ring shank or band.
 However, if your stone is 0.5 carats or less a high setting can emphasize the small size of the stone so keep this in mind if you’re trying to create an illusion of a larger diamond.

 If high profile rings aren’t you’re style but you still want to create the illusion of a larger stone don’t fret.
 There are other ways to trick the eye.
 When it comes to engagement ring designs, try a glamorous halo setting.
 In halo engagement rings, several accent stones encircle the center stone resulting in a piece that looks larger-than-life.
 Alternatively, a three stone engagement ring setting can create the same effect.
-In this design, a center gemstone is paired with two side stones for extra sparkle.
+In this design, a center gemstone such as a captivating asscher cut is paired with two side stones for extra sparkle.

 Another element to consider within your engagement ring setting is metal.
 While white gold or silver is traditionally believed to enhance the appearance of one’s center stone by reflecting a diamond’s size this isn’t necessarily true.
 The Gemological Institue of America(GIA), said it this way, “The logic seems sound until you consider that a rose gold or yellow gold band could serve as a dramatic counterpoint to the diamond, making it look bigger.
 So a white metal band is not a foolproof solution.”

 By now you’re getting an idea of which style you prefer.
 Below are the most common settings for high profile and low profile engagement rings.